Poor countries' debt rose 12% to record $860 bln in 2020- World Bank | Business

 Poor countries' debt rose 12% to record $860 bln in 2020- World Bank

-"Sustainable debt levels are vital for economic recovery and poverty reduction," he said.
+Malpass said sustainable debt levels were needed to help countries achieve economic recovery and reduce poverty.
 The report said the external debt stocks of low- and middle-income countries combined rose 5.3% in 2020 to $8.7 trillion, affecting countries in all regions.

 It said the rise in external debt outpaced gross national income (GNI) and export growth, with the external debt-to-GNI ratio, excluding China, rising five percentage points to 42% in 2020, while their debt-to-export ratio surged to 154% in 2020 from 126% in 2019.
 Malpass said debt restructuring efforts were urgently needed given the expiration at the end of this year of the Group of 20 major economies' Debt Service Suspension Initiative (DSSI), which has offered temporary deferral of debt payments.